 A Registered Nurse and Your Personal Advocate

-After earning her Juris Doctorate degree at Capital University Law School, and influenced by her Obstetrician-father, she joined Ohio’s largest medical malpractice insurance defense firm.
+After earning her Juris Doctorate degree at Capital University Law School, and being influenced by her Obstetrician-father, she joined Ohio’s largest medical malpractice insurance defense firm.
 There, she gained significant and valuable experience in evaluating, negotiating and litigating medical negligence cases.

 Her experiences reinforced her belief that her role as a nurse was to be a patient advocate.
 She then lead the medical negligence department of a small law firm, representing injured people.